Just back from Fiji, where there was scant chance to upload my latest stories … but it was so

 rolling from the crests of ancient volcanoes toward cliffs that tower over a cobalt-blue sea.
 The people are beautiful, the dances are wild, and the mangoes are the most luscious gold you’ll ever see.

-the most famous writer you’ve never heard of; his books include The Hustler, The Color of Money, and his science fiction classic, The Man Who Fell to Earth.
+the most famous writer you’ve never heard of; his books include T

 for me.
 My brother Jordan’s birthday was June 6th.
 He took his life in March, 1990, at 33, overwhelmed by the drama and despair within his own monumental head.
 This Summer I’m unusually focused on that event: a San Francisco filmmaker has asked me to work with him on a short film about suicide.
 It’s in the early stages, but I’ll provide details as they emerge.